acidanthera/WhateverGreen/Manual/FAQ.IntelHD.en.md

 HD2500 doesn't work as a full-featured graphics card in macOS, but you can (and should) use it with an "empty framebuffer" (0 connectors) for [IQSV](https://www.applelife.ru/threads/zavod-intel-quick-sync-video.817923/).
 Only the HD4000 can work with a display.

-*Attention!* If you are using a motherboard with a  [6-series](https://ark.intel.com/products/series/98461/Intel-6-Series-Chipsets) chipset, it is necessary to fake the `device-id` `3A1E0000` of `IMEI`:
+*Attention!* If you are using a motherboard with a  [6-series](https://ark.intel.com/products/series/98461/Intel-6-Series-Chipsets) chipset, it is necessary to fake the `device-id` `3A1E0000` for `IMEI` and add ACPI table [SSDT-IMEI](https://github.com/acidanthera/OpenCorePkg/blob/master/Docs/AcpiSamples/SSDT-IMEI.dsl)
 ![](https://github.com/acidanthera/WhateverGreen/blob/master/Manual/Img/ivy_imei.png)